AFO-UYI/AsyncIO-Cython-ideas-and-research/README.md

 # 4. AsyncIO difficulties and Cython possibilities.

-This will be a short chapter because Im currently researching how to use properly Cython.
+This will be a short chapter because Im currently researching how to use Cython properly.

 As I said before, `AsyncIO` is a bit obscure about how deal with its event loop at low level.
 Even `AsyncIO` devs talk about be more hermetic in low level layers of the module.
 So make our own event loop considering all the explanations at chapter 1 could be a possibility, but makes more difficult the usability of modules like `aiohttp` because those modules are focus on `AsyncIO`.